adslbarxatov/MafiaHelper/docs/index.md

 - access a full range of app and Lab help and support resources.

 The ***interface for entering names and roles of players*** performs:
 - independent control of the distribution of roles and the correctness of the input.
 In this case, the specified names are remembered for use in the next game, and the specified roles are reset after exiting the current session.
 - processing the specified order of application of roles.

 The ***gaming activity tracking interface*** has the following capabilities:
 - displaying tooltips when you hover over abbreviations in the “roles” and “statuses” columns;
-- display of changing player statuses and sequence with color indication;
+- displaying of changing player statuses and sequence with color indication;
 - displaying a dynamic context menu when pressing buttons in the “actions” column, which contains only those actions that are currently available;
 - obvious transition between day and night phases with display of actions performed and their results;
 - control of intersecting rules;
-- control of timer with several preset intervals and audible alarm (60, 10 and 0 seconds);
+- control of timer with several preset intervals and audible alarm;
 - launch a random music track from the directory specified in the app settings (for night phases);
 - collecting completed actions in a timeline;
+- watching the game log in the build-in viewer;
 - displaying messages about incorrect application of roles;
 - displaying messages about team win / loss